 So, SSX is back.
 The popular Snowboarding franchise from last generation has returned but is it a glorious comeback or a cash in on a much loved name?

 This weekend I had the opportunity to attend the Texas Gamexperience hosted by AMD and HardOCP.
 The show had several interesting things to see but the focus was definitely on the Eyefinity technology by AMD.
-Eyefinity is AMD’s solution for multi-monitor gaming and other applications.
-The focus today was on its use in gaming to achieve an ultra-wide field-of-view which occupies most of your peripheral vision.
-The biggest advantage of Eyefinity is that a single graphics card can power all three monitors so there is no need for crossfire or […]
+They also had some extremly cool projectors and gave a lot of tips for projection.
+Eyefinity is AMD’s solution for multi-monitor… Continue reading Eyefinity and more at Texas Gamexperience

 With the recent closure of the Shuttle Program and the future of just what craft will take man into the stars on everyone’s mind, Kerbal Space Program is a timely entry for Friday Freeloader.